 This error is returned directly from your database and indicates to us that the query is being killed on the database end before it has a chance to finish.

 You may want to find out if there’s a load balancer or any additional processes that might terminate queries when they exceed a certain time on your end.
 This may be causing some of the timeout issues.

 If you see this error message in your query log, it means that the running query has been canceled.
 This can happen for one of two reasons:

-    - The query was manually canceled, either from the Data Explorer or the Query Log.
+- The query was manually canceled, either from the chart editor or the Query Log.

 - The query exceeded the Maximum Query Duration setting for your data source.